Skip to main content

 What Is a Reasonable Alternative Standard?

-A is a different, more attainable way for an individual to earn the full reward or avoid the penalty offered by the wellness program.
+A reasonable alternative standard is a different, more attainable way for an individual to earn the full reward or avoid the penalty offered by the wellness program.
 An employer must offer such an alternative to any individual for whom it is medically inadvisable or unreasonably difficult to meet the original health outcome.

 For example, if a program requires employees to achieve a certain BMI, an individual with a medical condition that affects their weight must be offered an alternative, such as completing a nutritional counseling program or following a physician-recommended exercise plan, to avoid the penalty.
-The employer must provide notice that a is available.
+The employer must provide notice that a reasonable alternative is available.

 The Five Requirements for Health-Contingent Programs